lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_math.rst

 To type into a formula the bottom part of the window has what is inserted into the formula.
 You can also insert many operators or brackets by right clicking and then selecting the symbol.

 To refresh the display afterwards press :kbd:`F9` or :menuselection:`View --> Update`.
+To toggle autoupdate :menuselection:`View --> Autoupdate Display`.

 To change the fonts of your formulas :menuselection:`Format --> Fonts` which brings up a window for fonts for different contexts.
 To change your font size :menuselection:`Format --> Font sizes`.
 To bring up a menu to change your alignment :menuselection:`Format --> Alignment`.
 To change the spacing between lines and characters :menuselection:`Format --> Spacing`.
 To align text to the left press the :guilabel:`Left` button.
 To center text press the :guilabel:`Centered` button.
 To change alignment to the right press the :guilabel:`Right` button.